ktrnka/company-detective/notes/NOTES.md

 # Experiments done

+## Using LLMs to improve Reddit search 9/19

+For S6/Palia, we get more customer feedback when searching for Palia.
+For Rad.ai/Omni, we need to search for both together to get any results at all.
+For Akili/EndeavorRx, we get nothing at all if we search for both but get great results if we only search for EndeavorRx.

+At first I tried designing an LLM stage to select which query to run.
+That didn't work well at all.
+It always preferred the longer more detailed query.

+Then I tried a reranking approach, in which we'd search both ways: '"Singularity 6" Palia' and 'Palia', then join the results together, then rerank based on the titles/snippets.
+That generally worked well but had some issues.
+The biggest issue was latency so I spent time optimizing the LLM step and was able to get it to a reasonable speed but that altered the quality and I'm still working on quality.

+Subjective evaluation:
+- S6/Palia: Reranking is good.
+It's a big improvement over searching for S6/Palia together
+- Akili/EndeavorRx: Reranking is good (though it's not strictly necessary), and is a big improvement over searching for the terms together
+- Rad.ai/Omni: Reranking is not quite right, and is a little worse than searching for the terms together because a ChatGPT Omni gets a relevance of 5.
+This might be solved with a one-line description of Rad.ai and Omni

+If I add a one-line description of the company and product, that Rad.ai/Omni results are better though the ChatGPT thread still gets a product relevance of 4

 ## Unified customer experience summary 9/5

 Lots of iteration here...
 I should've taken better notes as I went.